-We are mailing a full set of our printed proxy materials to stockholders on or about , 2022.
+We are mailing a full set of our printed proxy materials to stockholders on or about April 25, 2022.

-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON [], 2022.
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 7, 2022.

-This Proxy Statement, the accompanying BLUE Proxy Card, and the Company's Annual Report to Stockholders (including its Annual Report on Form 10-K for the year ended December 31, 2021) are available free of charge at www.[●].com.
+This Proxy Statement, the accompanying BLUE Proxy Card, and the Company's Annual Report to Stockholders (including its Annual Report on Form 10-K for the year ended December 31, 2021) are available free of charge at www.viewourmaterial.com/HEAR.
 Information on this website, other than this Proxy Statement, is not a part of this Proxy Statement.